You should learn Vim!

 It’s the little things that let you feel like you are in much more control.
 Most of the time your mental process is very similar to how Vim works.

 An example: I write a lot of HTML, so working with tags is one of those things I need to do all the time.
-Selecting the whole tag, changing the content inside a paragraph tag, or just deleting the <div> alltogether.
+Selecting the whole tag, changing the content inside a paragraph tag, or just deleting the <div> altogether.

 Let’s compare the process:

-Normal (modal) Editor
+#Normal (modal) Editor

 1. Go to tag